What can play a role in a battle against calcification?

 Young women, children, and most infants have soft body structures and smooth skin with low calcium and high magnesium content in their cells and soft tissues.
 It is the biochemistry of youth.

 As we age, especially older men and postmenopausal women, we become more and more inflexible.
 The arteries harden, causing arteriosclerosis, and the skeletal system calcifies to cause stiffness at the fusion of the spine and joints, kidneys, and other organs and glands, which are increasingly calcified and harden to form stones.
 Calcification in the eyes causes cataracts, and even the skin hardens and becomes stiff and wrinkled.
 So, calcium is in the same league as oxygen and free radicals, while magnesium works together with hydrogen and antioxidants to keep our body soft.
+But it’s not all in the task to elaborate on the ways to struggle against calcification.

 The gynecologist reported that one of the first organs for calcification is the ovaries.
 It leads to premenstrual tension.
 When he moved his patients to a high level of magnesium intake, their PMT disappeared, and they felt and looked much younger.
 Most of these women said they lost weight, increased their energy, felt less depressed, and enjoyed sex again much more than before.
 For men, it is equally useful for problems associated with an enlarged prostate gland.
 Symptoms usually disappear after taking magnesium chloride.